verhas/jScriptBasic/site/advanced/nativeapi.md

 * define a `SourceProvider` object that reads the content from any source you want.

-The latter you select the more flexibility you have, and the more programming you face.
+The latter are more flexibile but the same time you face more programming task embedding the BASIC interpreter into your application.

 To specify the directories where the files are use the following piece of code: